 Many groups that depended on the government, including pensioners and previously middle-class people, suffered greatly because of the changing economic system and the impact of the war.
 The U.N.
 Development Program’s 1999 Human Development Program reported that, in 1997, the average pension was less than half of the average salary.
 On top of this, many pension payments were often months late.
 Currently, the pension system is becoming increasingly overburdened as the ratio of pensioners to workers increases.

 To reduce its poverty rate and answer the question “why is Croatia poor?”, Croatia is taking part in the Europe 2020 Strategy.
 This strategy was developed to lessen the number of people at risk of poverty or social exclusion by 2020.
-This goal will require development and successful implementation of policies and programs that specifically target people who risk falling below the poverty line.
+This goal will require the development and successful implementation of policies and programs that specifically target people who risk falling below the poverty line.

 Croatia has also developed “The Strategy for Combating Poverty and Social Exclusion in the Republic of Croatia 2014-2020,” which seeks to identify population groups that are extremely vulnerable to poverty and social discrimination.
-These groups are usually made up of older people, single parent families, lower educated individuals, disabled people, war veterans and victims of war and ethnic minorities such as Roma and Serbs.
+These groups are usually made up of older people, single-parent families, lower educated individuals, disabled people, war veterans and victims of war and ethnic minorities such as Roma and Serbs.

 By creating more social programs to support these groups and strengthening inter-European trade, Croatia can hopefully reduce its poverty rate and expand its economy.